 If you believe your life is at risk then call 911 or go to the Emergency Room; however, urgent care can typically handle non-life threatening medical issues.
 Benefits of urgent care over the emergency room include lower overall costs, lower co-pays, convenient locations close to home, and shorter wait times.

 Do I have to fill out paperwork again if I have visited your offices before?

 What will I owe if I visit Patients First?

 It depends.
 If you have health insurance then you could owe a co-pay, a deductible, or possibly full payment for the visit.
 We can typically look up what your insurance company requires when you arrive.
 If you do not have insurance, then we have a cash or self-pay schedule that defines what your charges will be for the visit.
-An overview of the self-pay schedule is available under the "Billing Info" tab on this website.
+An overview of self-pay pricing is available under the "Billing Info" tab on this website.

 Do I need or can I make an appointment?

-Urgent care patients are typically seen on a walk-in basis so you can come in anytime when we are open and be seen in a time-efficient manner.
-But you can check in online (from this website) at any of our centers.
-Where this is not an appointment you are able to wait while you are at work or home.
-We will give you an expected time and text you with updates so your wait time in our clinics will be shortened.
+Urgent care patients are typically seen on a walk-in basis so you can come in anytime we’re open and be seen in a time-efficient manner.
+For your convenience, check in online for any of our centers and wait where you want.
+We’ll give you an expected visit time and text you with updates so your wait time in-clinic will be shorter.

-What if I show up right before you close, will you be able to take me?
+If I show up right before you close will you be able to take me?

 Absolutely.
 We take patients right up until we close the doors.
 If there are several people that show up right before we close, however, it might make more sense if you can wait until the next morning to come back to visit us then.
 We are here for you either way.

 If I need outside services like an MRI or a specialist, can you still help me?